Alabama Railroad Worker Injury and FELA Attorneys

 Suppose you or a family member were injured while working as a railroad employee.
 In that case, you must understand the timelines for bringing a claim and the essential information and paperwork you’ll need.

 Alabama and federal law state that the statute of limitations for filing a FELA claim is three years from the date your injury occurred or was discovered.
 You may be permanently barred from recovering compensation if you wait longer than three years.
 Ensure you protect your rights to the compensation you deserve by notifying your employer about your injury immediately, and contact an attorney for advice on the next steps.

 Working with an attorney after you’re injured on the job is not required, but it’s a smart idea.
 Proving negligence involves gathering evidence to support your case and proving the extent of your injuries and losses.
 Our legal team has decades of experience working with these types of claims.

 We understand the difficulties of losing time from work and trying to recover from an injury.
 We’ll work to maximize the outcome of your case.

 Reliable Alabama FELA claim attorneys

-Railroad work comes with unique on the job dangers.
-If you’re a railroad employee injured in a work accident, the FELA lawyers at Mezrano Law Firm can help with your clam.
+Railroad work comes with unique on-the-job dangers.
+If you’re a railroad employee injured in a work accident, the FELA lawyers at Mezrano Law Firm can help with your claim.
 Our Alabama legal team protects your rights to compensation and helps prove negligence.
-We have offices in Birmingham, Tuscaloosa, Florence, Mobile, Montgomery and Gadsden.
-For a consultation, call us at 205-206-6300 or fill out our contact form.
+Reach out or fill out our contact form.